What is NAATI Accreditation and Recognition?

 Conference Interpreter (Senior)

 This is the highest level of accreditation for NAATI accreditation.
-It shows the person has an excellent level in conference interpreting which has been recognised by extensive experience and success in this area.
+It shows the person has an excellent level in conference interpreting which has been recognized by extensive experience and success in this area.

 This is NAATI translating accreditation at the highest level.
-It shows an excellent level in specialised translation, gained through not only extensive experience but international leadership in translation too.
+It shows an excellent level in specialized translation, gained through not only extensive experience but international leadership in translation too.

-This group represents the lowest level of competence for interpreting as recommended by NAATI for working in many different environments including the areas of law, banking, health, community and social services.
-A professional interpreter is capable of interpreting in semi-specialised environments and is able to use the consecutive mode in order to interpret presentations and speeches.
+This group represents the lowest level of competence for interpreting as recommended by NAATI for working in many different environments including the areas of law, banking, health, community, and social services.
+A professional interpreter is capable of interpreting in semi-specialized environments and is able to use the consecutive mode in order to interpret presentations and speeches.

-This represents the minimum level of competence for professional translating and is the minimum level recommended by NAATI for work in settings including banking, law, health, social and community services.
-Translators at this level work across a wide range of subjects involving documents with specialised content.
+This represents the minimum level of competence for professional translating and is the minimum level recommended by NAATI for work in settings including banking, law, health, social, and community services.
+Translators at this level work across a wide range of subjects involving documents with specialized content.

 This accreditation is the competence level in interpreting for general conversations.
-Para-professional interpreters usually participate in the interpretation of dialogues which are non-specialist.
-Practitioners who have been accredited at this level are generally encouraged to get professional level accreditation if they can.
+Para-professional interpreters usually participate in the interpretation of dialogues that are non-specialist.
+Practitioners who have been accredited at this level are generally encouraged to get professional-level accreditation if they can.

 This credential doesn’t have a specified proficiency level.
-All recognised interpreters should try to get a higher level of accreditation.
+All recognized interpreters should try to get a higher level of accreditation.